magoo/risk-measurement/docs/_sources/enterprise/culture.rst.txt

 Culture
 =======
 Many forms of cultural debt exist in the workplace that can hinder a team from really taking advantage of collaborative risk measurement methods.
+Outside of the principles in this document, the focused norms adopted by a group should help improve probabilistic approaches to risk.

 These items are difficult to enforce in the documentation and are better discussed more freely.